AtienoObwanda/AkanNameS/README.md

 HTML | CSS | Bootstrap | Javascript

 #### **Project setup & collaboration**
-TO get this program running on your end, you can clone this repository!
+YOu can get a copy of this program running on your end.
+All you've to do is clone this repository!

 #### **Contact**
 You can reach me through | Email: "atienoobwanda@gmail.com"